megaease/easemesh/docs/shadow-service-guide.md

 ' | emctl apply
 ```

-This completes the creation of the entire Shadow Service, and the final system architecture looks like this:
+This completes the creation of the entire Shadow Service, and below is the final system architecture:

 ![diagram-04](./imgs/shadow-service-guide-04.png)

 ## Pros of shadow service

-Using Shadow Service for stress testing has the following advantages, in addition to the already mentioned results being accurate and not affecting the production system:
+In addition to reliable results and not affecting the production environment, `Shadow Service` also has the following pros when compare with traditional full-stack stress test methods:

-* 0 code modification: all through the configuration is complete, no need to modify any code, there is no risk of bugs.
+* Zero code change: everything is done via configuration, no need to modify any code and lower risks to create new bugs.
-* Low cost: In the case of using a cloud server, the hardware resources used for testing are applied for with the application, and they are released when they are used up, and only need to pay for the actual use period.
+* Low cost: when using cloud-based servers, the hardware resources used for testing can be applied just before the test and released immediately after the test, you only need to pay for what you need.
-*Secure: Although production data is used during testing, the test system and the production system are in the same security domain, so there is no increased risk of data leakage.
+*Secure: although production data is used during testing, the test environment and the production environment are in the same security domain, so it doesn't increase the risk of data leakage.